Where do we get the materials?

 How did you choose the books?

-We polled authors, educators, book lovers and librarians.
-Each book was reviewed with the goal of providing selections that were critically acclaimed and offered diverse opportunities to open the discussion of “knowing your neighbor” (i.e. graphic novel, a work of fiction, a nonfiction book and a picture book).
-Additionally, as the subject of “Knowing your Neighbor” entails understanding an outside perspective, we saw importance in choosing two international titles.
+We polled authors, educators, book lovers, and librarians.
+Each book was reviewed with the goal of providing selections that were critically acclaimed and offered diverse opportunities to open the discussion of “recovery” (i.e. a work of fiction, a nonfiction book, a book of essays, and a picture book).
 Of course, there are many other books that might be a better fit for your community.
 We tried to find four titles that could potentially catalyze the discussion within the unique pockets of Texas.
 Please see our supplemental book list for other worthy titles.
-If you have a suggested title for this list, please email email@example.com.
+If you have a suggested title for this list, please email firstname.lastname@example.org.

 Where do we register?
 Why?
 Can we see what libraries around the state are participating?